- Simultaneous Connections: 5

 Next I want to touch base on their refund policy.
 PureVPN has come under fire by many peer reviews that stated being unable to get a refund on a service that was not meeting their needs.
 No honest customer should have to deal with being declined on reimbursement of a VPN service plan if it failed to meet expectations.
 The good news is that PureVPN has improved on this aspect by increasing the data transfer limit before a refund is no longer valid, as well as extending the refund period from 3 days to 7 days.

 The data usage limit was set previously set at 500 Megabytes.
 As you can imagine, users could quickly reach that amount by speed testing a few services and servers.
 Now at 3 gigs, and 7 days instead of 3, users can properly test various servers and high bandwidth services before making a call.
 But why does PureVPN put limits in the first place?
 It can be argued that 500 megs was beyond small, and a shady practice on their part, but the 3 gigabyte limit is fair.
 Multiple other VPN services that have put similar policies in place in order to protect themselves against illicit accounts used for spam, being repeatedly created with the intention of cancelling at the end of the trial period.

-Starting with PureVPN’s network, more than 500 servers cover 141 countries in a total of 180 different locations.
+Starting with PureVPN’s network, more than 500 servers cover 141 countries in a total of 180 different locations which is a lot compared to services like PIA.
 This is one of the biggest large-scale VPN networks available and has been continuously upgraded to accommodate more users.
 With multiple servers in all the key locations for web services, it is not difficult to find a server with a quick response time.
 The service works well for basic web traffic encryption, as well as streaming video.